moinwiki/moin/docs/devel/development.rst

 How MoinMoin works
 ==================
-This is just a very high level overview about how moin works, if you'ld like to know more details, you'll have to read more docs and the code.
+This is just a very high level overview about how moin works.
+If you would like to acquire a more in-depth understanding, try reading more docs and code.

 WSGI application creation
 -------------------------